esneyder/ng-firebase-chat/README.md

 # ng-firebase-chat
-A basic firebase chat application with registration and login component using **google firebase and angular 1.5** library.
-Also integrating angular2 components as well.
+A basic firebase chat application with registration and login component using **google firebase and angular 1.5 and angular2** libraries.
+Also integrated **angular2 components(Footer and Note)** as well.
 Please find the screenshots attached.

 Also **SingleSingOn with google and facebook accounts is enabled**.